ElementsProject/lightning/doc/lightningd-config.5.md

 with multiple daemons.

  **log-file**=*PATH*
-Log to this file instead of stdout.
-Sending lightningd(8) SIGHUP will cause it to reopen this file (useful for log rotation).
+Log to this file (instead of stdout).
+If you specify this more than once you'll get more than one log file: **-** is used to mean stdout.
+Sending lightningd(8) SIGHUP will cause it to reopen each file (useful for log rotation).

  **log-timestamps**=*BOOL*
 Set this to false to turn off timestamp prefixes (they will still appear